9 Practical and Sustainable Toilet Paper Alternatives

 toilet-paper-alternatives

-A bidet attachment is an inexpensive type of bidet that installs between your existing toilet seat and the bowl.
+A bidet attachment is an inexpensive bidet installed between your existing toilet seat and the bowl.
 Bidet attachments are non-electric.

-Bidet attachments do not have many functions as those found in electric bidet seats.
+Bidet attachments do not have as many functions as those in electric bidet seats.
 They clean you using cold water and do not have a warm air dryer.
-To dry yourself after cleaning with a bidet attachment you would need to use a towel or toilet paper.
+To dry yourself after cleaning with a bidet attachment, you would need to use a towel or toilet paper.

-Some bidet attachments like the Luxe Bidet Neo 320 will however give you an option to choose either cold or hot water.
-They comes with an extra hose that connects to your bathroom sink’s hot water line.
+Some bidet attachments, like the Luxe Bidet Neo 320, will, however, give you the option to choose either cold or hot water.
+They come with an extra hose that connects to your bathroom sink’s hot water line.

-The main advantage of bidet attachments over other types of bidets is that they are very affordable.
-A while ago I wrote a detailed guide on the best bidet attachments in the market.
-Read it here.
+The main advantage of bidet attachments over other types is their affordability.
+I wrote a detailed guide on the best bidet attachments in the market a while ago.
+Please read it here.

 4. Bidet Toilet Combo